Interstate Renewable Energy Council

-The Interstate Renewable Energy Council (IREC), established in 1982, is a non-profit organization working with clean energy.
+The Interstate Renewable Energy Council (IREC), established in 1982, is a non-profit organization working with sustainable energy.
 It is based in Latham, New York.

-IREC works to expand consumer access to clean energy, generates information and objective analysis in best practices and standards, and leads programs in building clean energy workforces.
+IREC works to expand consumer access to sustainable energy, generates information and objective analysis in best practices and standards, and leads programs in building clean energy workforces.
 It is an accredited American National Standards developer.
 The organization is overseen by a board of directors, and employs a range of technical and policy experts.

 Brief history

 IREC has worked on regulatory and workforce issues surrounding renewable energy since its incorporation in 1982.
 That includes work to shape the renewable energy regulatory landscape in 42 states and Puerto Rico, workforce development support that includes delivering thousands of courses on renewable energy, and the creation of a variety of clean energy career resources that have been used by tens of thousands of people to understand opportunities in clean energy jobs.

 In 2021, IREC merged with the Solar Foundation, a nonprofit founded in 1977 to further solar energy in the United States.
 The Solar Foundation's work now continues under the IREC umbrella, including its major National Solar Jobs Census report, released each year to detail the growth and development of the American solar industry.